2023 Best Design & Applied Arts Bachelor's Degree Schools in the Great Lakes Region

 Full Design & Applied Arts at University of Cincinnati - Main Campus Report

-With a ranking of #8, University of Wisconsin - Stout did quite well on this year’s best schools for design and applied arts students working on their bachelor’s degree.
+University of Wisconsin - Stout landed the #8 spot in the 2023 rankings for the best bachelor’s degree design and applied arts programs.
 UW - Stout is a medium-sized public school located in the distant town of Menomonie.

 While working on their Bachelor's Degree, design majors at UW - Stout accumulate an average of around $24,522 in student debt.
 This translates to an average monthly loan payment of $131, based on a 10-year repayment plan.

-University of Michigan - Ann Arbor did quite well in this year’s ranking of the best places for design and applied arts students to get a bachelor’s degree.
-It came in at #9 on the list.
-Located in the midsize city of Ann Arbor, U-M is a public college with a very large student population.
+University of Michigan - Ann Arbor came in at #9 in this year’s edition of the Best Design & Applied Arts Bachelor’s Degree Schools in the Great Lakes Region ranking.
+Located in the city of Ann Arbor, U-M is a public school with a very large student population.

 Read full report on Design & Applied Arts at University of Michigan - Ann Arbor

 College for Creative Studies ranked #10 on this year’s Best Design & Applied Arts Bachelor’s Degree Schools in the Great Lakes Region list.
-Located in the large city of Detroit, CCS is a private not-for-profit school with a small student population.
+Located in the city of Detroit, CCS is a private not-for-profit college with a small student population.

 While working on their Bachelor's Degree, design majors at CCS accumulate an average of around $28,655 in student debt.
 The average monthly payment of a loan this size is about $594, assuming that the borrower is on a 10-year repayment plan.